w3f/polkadot-spec/spec.md

 - let `S` be the state at the end of the execution of block `header.parent_hash`; let `validator_set := S.Consensus.validator_set()`; ensure that `S.Consensus.check_seal(validator_set, block)` does not abort; (This will check the `signatures` segment lists the correct number of valid validator signatures with the validator set given by the Consensus object.
 We require `check_seal` to be stateless with any required state information passed in through `validator_set` to facilitate parallelisation.)
 - ensure `S` is mutable but that any mutations do not get committed except where explicitly noted;
 - `System` calls `S.Administration.execute_block(block)`; if it aborts, revert/discard `S` and the block is considered invalid.
-- As part of this:
-  - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`.
-If a transaction aborts, then the block is aborted and considered invalid.
-    - Transactions can include signed statements from external actors such as fishermen, but crucially can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
-If a transaction is unsigned but is included as part of a block, then its sender is System.
-Timestamp would be an example of this.
-When a validator signs a block as a relay-chain candidate they implicitly ratify each of the blocks statements as being valid truths.
-    - One set of statements that appear in the block are selected parachain candidates.
-In this case it is a simple message to `S.Parachains.update_heads`.
-This call ensures any DOT balances on the parachain required as fees for the egress-queue is burned.

 ### Invalid blocks

 If a block is considered invalid and should be marked so it is not processed again.

-## Consensus

-Consensus is managed in three parts:

-- a PBFT-like instant-finality mechanism that provides forward-verifiable finality on a single relay-chain block;
-- a progressive parachain candidate determination routine that provides a decentralised means of forming eventual consensus over a set of parachain candidates that fulfil certain criteria based on signed statements from validators;
-- a simple leader-based mechanism for relay-chain transaction collation.

 # Data formats